 Skip Bali and Head to these Indonesian Paradise Islands Instead

-One of the most asked questions any travel blogger gets is usually “where to go in Bali”.
-Don’t get us wrong- Bali is one of the best places to visit in Indonesia, and certainly has some of the best beaches in Indonesia, is most definitely the go-to place for holidayers, backpackers, youngsters on a gap-year, and retreat-seekers.
-And while Bali *is* quite wonderful, there are some magical places to go in Indonesia other than Bali.
+Don’t get us wrong- Bali is one of the best places to visit in Indonesia (one of our favorites in Bali being Amed), and certainly has some of the best beaches in Indonesia, is most definitely the go-to place for holidayers, backpackers, youngsters on a gap-year, and retreat-seekers.

-There are 17,000 other pieces of paradise including some islands near Bali that are screaming at you to come and explore instead that are considered some of the best places in Indonesia.
-So, you’ve come to the right place if you’re asking where to go in Indonesia other than Bali.
-We’ve put together a list of our favorite Indonesian landmarks and islands to help you explore more!
+There are 17,000 other pieces of paradise, including some islands near Bali that are screaming at you to come and explore instead.
+They are considered some of the best places in Indonesia.

 WHAT TO DO IN INDONESIA